-A. The AMHR serves many purposes.
-Completing a health history promotes health awareness, collects necessary data, and provides medical professionals critical information needed to treat a patient in the event of an illness or injury.
+A. The Annual Health and Medical Record (AHMR) serves many purposes.
+Completing a health history promotes health and awareness, communicates health status, and provides medical professionals critical information needed to treat a patient in the event of an illness or injury.
 It also provides emergency contact information.

-Poor health and/or lack of awareness of risk factors have led to disabling injuries, illnesses, and even fatalities.
+Poor health and/or lack of awareness of risk factors has led to disabling injuries, illnesses, and even fatalities.
 Because we care about our participants’ health and safety, the Boy Scouts of America has produced and required use of standardized annual health and medical information since at least the 1930s.

 The medical record is used to prepare for high-adventure activities and increased physical activity.
 In some cases, it is used to review participants’ readiness for gatherings like the national Scout jamboree and other specialized activities.

 Because many states regulate the camping industry, the AHMR also serves as a tool that enables councils to operate day and resident camps and adhere to Boy Scouts of America and state requirements.
 The Boy Scouts of America’s AHMR provides a standardized mechanism that can be used by members in all 50 states.

 A. Over the last five years we have compiled and reviewed your comments, as well as those of camp health officers, council health supervisors, and the medical community.
 Updates to the AHMR form include a new user-friendly format and minor changes to the medical questions.

 A. The only way to assure you have the proper documents is to access them from this website: www.scouting.org/health-and-safety/ahmr.
 This is the only source for the Boy Scouts of America’s AHMR.

 A. No!
 There is only one Boy Scouts of America AHMR.
 It is not valid if modified or altered.
 This includes deleting or crossing out sections.

 A. No. We have designed the AHMR to address the risks in Scouting.
 We would encourage participants who need both types of exams to complete them at the same time.